noshiro-pf/eslint-config-typed/README.md

 ### defineKnownRules utility

 `defineKnownRules` is a helper designed for the `rules` field in ESLint flat configs.
-It keeps the returned object untouched while giving you type-safe rule names and option inference in editors.
+It keeps the returned object untouched while giving you **type-safe rule names and option inference** in editors (like biome.json).
 When you wrap your overrides with this function you can rely on:

 - autocomplete and early feedback for rule identifiers, eliminating typo-prone string literals;
 - strongly typed options for every plugin rule that ships with `eslint-config-typed`, so you can discover valid properties without leaving your editor;